 The ABC Grading Scale for Granite Countertops Pricing

 The A-to-F grading system was actually created by the big-box home improvement stores.
-On this scale, ‘A’grade granite is priced the lowest, while ‘F’ grade is priced the highest.
+On this scale, ‘A’grade is priced the lowest, while ‘F’ grade is priced the highest.
 ‘A’ level stones are priced lower not because they lack quality or durability, but because the raw-material price is lower than the other grades.

-Emerald Pearl and Blue Pearl granite slabs are quarried in Norway.
+Emerald Pearl and Blue Pearl slabs are quarried in Norway.
 The blocks are then exported to Italy for cutting and polishing, before being shipped to the United States.
 Labor costs are very high in Norway.
-The higher cost of labor, combined with the intermediate transport to Italy, makes these granite slabs more expensive.
+The higher cost of labor, combined with the intermediate transport to Italy, makes these slabs more expensive.
 They typically fall in the ‘D’ to ‘E’ grades, depending on where you buy them.

-Moving up the scale, we have the highly exotic granite slabs like Louise Blue (also known as Dolly’s Dream or Blue Louise).
+Moving up the scale, we have the highly exotic slabs like Louise Blue (also known as Dolly’s Dream or Blue Louise).
 This beautiful stone has a lot of “movement” with patterns going in different directions, along with a broad color palette.
 It is also rare and hard to quarry.
-In boulder format, this granite has a lot of fissures.
+In boulder format, this stone has a lot of fissures.
 So the quarry owner must eliminate six to ten boulders before reaching one usable block of stone.

 During the slab-cutting process, this stone has to be reinforced by placing a plastic mesh on the back of the slab.
 The end result is a stunningly beautiful stone that commands a high price throughout the world.
 The installed price of this stone may be as high as $140 to $160 per square foot.